-- We are currently working with 18 Partner Health Centers and expect to serve 3,080 families this year, reaching an estimated 10,800 individuals.
+- We are currently working with 20 Partner Health Centers and expect to serve 3,080 families this year, reaching an estimated 10,800 individuals.
 To put this number in context, when we launched our Health Center Program six years ago (2010) we served 122 families at three Partner Health Centers.
 We have now served 8,220 families.

 - Our staff has grown from 3 to over 125 individuals.
 Of this team, over 90% are Rwandan and the majority come from the communities we serve

 - Our revenues have kept pace with our growth.
 In FY 2012 we raised $212,714, in FY 2014 we raised $800,498, and in FY 2016 we raised $1,249,702.
 This fiscal year we expect to continue this trajectory to support the growing number of families in our program.